atomist-attic/automation-client/README.md

 [https://app.atomist.com/][atm-app].
 Once you are registered with Atomist, you can create an Atomist workspace and add your GitHub user and/or organizations to that workspace.

+Once you have created your Atomist workspace, take note of your Atomist workspace/team ID.
+You can always find your Atomist workspace ID on the workspace's settings page or, if you have added the Atomist app to Slack, you can send the Atomist bot the message `team` and it will tell you the workspace/team ID.

 [atm-app]: https://app.atomist.com/ (Atomist Web Interface)